QupZilla/qupzilla/README.md

  * pkg-config is optional (to correctly detect versions of QtWebKit)
  * pkg-config is required for Hunspell spellcheck
  * Hunspell development package for spellcheck
+ * QtWebKit 2.3 is needed to have support for spellcheck

 **Windows**
  * QtWebKit 2.3 is required